rxphgui/fishgood/README.md

 # Utilisation 😴

-*It's so simple, when you use gdb just start programm and enter 1 And when you want neofetch enter 2*
+*It's so simple, when you use gdb just start programm and enter 1 , and when you want neofetch enter 2*